Predictive analytics: Autoregressive Integrated Moving Average (ARIMA)

-Time Series Models
+Time series models

 Time series models are a subset of machine learning that utilize time series in order to understand and forecast data using past values.
 A time series is the sequence of a variable's value over equally spaced periods, such as years or quarters in business applications.
 To accomplish this, the data must be smoothed, or the random variance of the data must be removed in order to reveal trends in the data.
 There are multiple ways to accomplish this.

-Single Moving Average
+Single moving average

 Single moving average methods utilize smaller and smaller numbered sets of past data to decrease error that is associated with taking a single average, making it a more accurate average than it would be to take the average of the entire data set.

-Centered Moving Average
+Centered moving average

 Centered moving average methods utilize the data found in the single moving average methods by taking an average of the median-numbered data set.
 However, as the median-numbered data set is difficult to calculate with even-numbered data sets, this method works better with odd-numbered data sets than even.

-Predictive Modeling
+Predictive modeling

-Predictive Modeling is a statistical technique used to predict future behavior.
+Predictive modeling is a statistical technique used to predict future behavior.
 It utilizes predictive models to analyze a relationship between a specific unit in a given sample and one or more features of the unit.
 The objective of these models is to assess the possibility that a unit in another sample will display the same pattern.
 Predictive model solutions can be considered a type of data mining technology.
 The models can analyze both historical and current data and generate a model in order to predict potential future outcomes.

 Regardless of the methodology used, in general, the process of creating predictive models involves the same steps.
 First, it is necessary to determine the project objectives and desired outcomes and translate these into predictive analytic objectives and tasks.
 Then, analyze the source data to determine the most appropriate data and model building approach (models are only as useful as the applicable data used to build them).
 Select and transform the data in order to create models.
 Create and test models in order to evaluate if they are valid and will be able to meet project goals and metrics.
 Apply the model's results to appropriate business processes (identifying patterns in the data doesn't necessarily mean a business will understand how to take advantage or capitalize on it).
 Afterward, manage and maintain models in order to standardize and improve performance (demand will increase for model management in order to meet new compliance regulations).

-Regression Techniques
+Regression analysis

 Generally, regression analysis uses structural data along with the past values of independent variables and the relationship between them and the dependent variable to form predictions.